 Though the brothers grew up to become the stereotypical traders and mountain men of the West, their father, Silas Bent, originally from Massachusetts, was a prominent land surveyor and Supreme Court judge for the Missouri Territory.

 Charles Bent (1799-1847) – One of the famous Bent brothers who helped “open the West,” Charles was born in Charleston, Virginia, in 1799 to Siles Bent and his wife, Martha Kerr.
 The family moved to St. Louis, Missouri, in 1806.
-Charles attended college for a brief time at Jefferson College in Cannonsburg, Pennsylvania.
+Charles attended college briefly at Jefferson College in Cannonsburg, Pennsylvania.
 He then returned to St. Louis and went to work for the Missouri Fur Company in 1822, probably fur trading on the upper Missouri River.
 In 1825 he became a partner with Joshua Pilcher in a re-organization of the company, but they were not very successful in competing with the American Fur Company.

 He then joined the army, and when he was discharged in 1828, he turned his attention to the Santa Fe trade.
 He and his younger brother, William, took a wagon train of goods from St. Louis to Santa Fe.
 There they established mercantile contacts and began a series of trading trips back and forth over the Santa Fe Trail.
 In about 1830, he formed a partnership with Ceran St. Vrain, another trader from St. Louis, and their new endeavor was called Bent, St. Vrain & Company.
 In addition to its store in Taos, New Mexico, the trading company established a series of fortified trading posts to facilitate trade with the Plains Indians, including Fort St. Vrain on the South Platte River and Bent’s Fort on the Arkansas River, both in Colorado; and Fort Adobe on the Canadian River in Texas.